Jason5Lee/post-project/backend/api-document/README.md

 {
   "error": {
     "error": "<error identity>",
-    "reason": "<reason>",
+    "reason": "<reason>"
-    "message": "<error message>"
   }
 }
 ```

-`error` is a unique identity string of the error. `reason` is the error description for the developer. `message` is the message that is presentable on user interfaces.
+`error` is a unique identity string of the error. `reason` is the error description.

 ## Common errors